View Digital Experience Monitoring Dashboards

 User Information Tab

-The User Information tab displays device information and statistics indicating experience across the network at various segments over time for the user's device.
+To display device information and statistics indicating experience across the network at various segments over time for the user's device, in the User's Experience Metrics table, select the Zoom icon in the row that contains the user, and then select the User Information tab.

 The User Information tab displays the following charts and tables: